 Participate in one of the showcases or symposia at the end of the year, or otherwise seek out ways to share your work.

 In order to file for Division III, you will turn your project description from the Committee Request Form (now located in "draft contract" in your Division III tab) into a full contract.
-You should start drafting your contract right away; make a document in your shared Google Drive folder and address each of the items below.
+You should start drafting your contract right away; make a document in the shared Google Drive folder I have made for you (if I am your chair) and address each of the items below.
 Your committee will give you feedback before the filing deadline.

 1) The first paragraph or two should describe your project.
 Here is where I want to see the beating intellectual heart of your project: the research problem, the big questions, the stakes, the interdisciplinary sparks, the methodological approach.
 Please focus on the project itself here, and not the personal journey that brought you to the project.
 That journey is important, but the contract should speak from a standpoint that has completed the journey needed to begin Div III.

-2) A list of what will you create or produce during your Div III year, and what final work you will submit at the end of the year.
-(Throughout this document, when I say “list,” you need not make a literal list—you can also tackle these items in paragraph form.
-It’s up to you!)
+2) A list or description of what will you create or produce during your Div III year, and what final work you will submit at the end of the year.
 Will you be writing a thesis, and be producing and revising chapter drafts throughout the year?
 Will you be making an installation project, starting with sketches and research, then mockups, before producing final pieces and installing them?
 What you will create/produce during your project, and what the end product will be depends on your project, but it is important to be specific and concrete so that you can make a good plan.

 3) A list and/or explanation of skills that you will practice and improve during your Div III.
 This item is more about process/craft, where #2 is more focused on benchmarks and final product.